 What should I be paying?

 Should you spec that mega, 19 grand options package?
 ‘Sup to you.
-We’d resist, but the carbon-ceramic brakes (£7,995 with the 190mph limiter thrown in for free) are a must, while the £1,000 laser lights will come in handy when you inevitably slip out late at night to unleash this thing free of traffic.
+We’d probably resist, but the carbon-ceramic brakes (£7,995 as part of the M Pro Package with the 190mph limiter thrown in for free) are a must, while the £1,000 laserlights will come in handy when you inevitably slip out late at night to unleash this thing free of traffic.
+Remember the base price is now £107,520, and you’ll still need extra cash for some of the more exciting metallic paints.

-We lived with an M5 in the Top Gear Garage for almost a year, post-facelift.
+Need more convincing?
+We lived with a standard M5 in the Top Gear Garage for almost a year, pre-facelift.
 You can read how we got on with it right here.